 The concept of gratitude can also fall victim to meaningless platitudes.
-2020 taught us to genuinely appreciate our everyday lives and all the things that we have access to.
+2020 taught us to genuinely appreciate our everyday lives and all the things that we've access to.

-In the light of the pandemic, simple things like going to the shops for fresh food, spending time with family and friends – let alone going to events like weddings or graduations, going to the movies with your partner or eating out now all enjoy the glow of gratitude.
-Research suggests this newfound sense of gratitude and appreciation for our loved ones, in particular, might be here to stay.
-One survey undertaken with parents in the US last year found that 75 per cent of respondents planned to make changes in their post-COVID lives, making some of the new habits they’d picked up during the pandemic (like spending more time together as a family, paring back schedules) permanent.
+In the light of the pandemic, simple things like going to the shops for fresh food, spending time with family and friends, going to the movies with your partner or eating out – let alone going to events like weddings or graduations – now all enjoy the glow of gratitude.
+Research suggests this newfound sense of gratitude and appreciation for our loved ones n particular, might be here to stay.
+One survey undertaken with parents in the US last year found that 75 per cent of respondents planned to make changes in their post-pandemic lives, making some of the new habits they’d picked up during the pandemic (like spending more time together as a family or paring back schedules) permanent.

 5. Newly found hobbies and passions